Superchig/chawk/README.md

   `chawk` here to illustrate the differences between their regular expression syntax.

-In both cases, all we're really doing is creating a regular expression that searches that matches on a single digit.
+In both cases, we're really just using a regular expression that matches on a single digit.
 This is easily achievable with a [character class](https://en.wikipedia.org/wiki/Regular_expression#Character_classes), specifically the one which matches on digits.